Things to do in Ljubljana: A travel guide to Slovenia’s capital

 Things to do in Ljubljana: Conclusion

 As you’ve read in this thorough travel guide to Ljubljana, there are plenty of things to do in the picturesque Slovenian capital.
 From boat tours to great museums and from bizarre locations to fantastic day trips, Ljubljana has everything a demanding traveler might want to see.
-In addition, the superb urban planning of the city and green spaces create a wonderful atmosphere.
+In addition, the city’s superb urban planning and green spaces create a wonderful atmosphere.
 A laid-back vacation is always a plus; Ljubljana ticks all the boxes.

 More about Ljubljana: Ljubljana River Tour Review